spack/spack-tutorial/tutorial_packaging.rst

 There are cases where a software actively supports two build systems, or changes build systems as it evolves, or needs different build systems on different platforms.
 Spack allows you to write a single, neat, recipe for these cases too.
-It will only require a slight change in the recipe's structure, if compared to what we have seen so far.
+It will only require a slight change in the recipe's structure compared to what we have seen so far.

 Let's take as an example ``uncrustify``, which is a source code beautifier.
 This